 Erdhart – Perkins Play Call System

-The Erdhart – Perkins model deals with one or 2-word concepts as opposed to lengthy precise terms or numbered routes.
+The Erdhart – Perkins model deals with one or 2-word concepts instead of lengthy precise terms or numbered routes.

 Named after former New England Patriots Offensive Coordinators Rod Erdhart and Ray Perkins, the Erdhart – Perkins model is one of the more popular calling plays by both the youth and the NFL.

 The Erdhart – Perkins model focuses on one or two-word concepts called in a fast-paced offense.
 For example:

 Deuce Left Mesh

 Deuce Left – The formation signifies that they’re 2 receivers in a 2×2 look.
 The “left” signifies where to align the running back.

 Mesh – The Mesh concept is when the 2 inside receivers run drag routes and the 2 outside receivers run Go routes.
 The running back will settle in the middle of the defense—the 5 routes called by the Quarterback by simply saying the word “Mesh.”
 Blocking schemes are implemented in each formation, depending on if the coach wants the running back to stay and help protect or run a route.

-These systems all attributed to the Nickel, Dime, and Quarter defenses we’ve been accustomed to seeing on Sundays.
+These systems are all attributed to the Nickel, Dime, and Quarter defenses we’ve been accustomed to seeing on Sundays.